nealmcc/guardian-news-headlines/readme.txt

 *	Alpha release, with a fully functional plugin, but no caching yet.

 == Upgrade Notice ==

+= 0.5.2 =
+Fixes a widget validation bug with the "All" category.

 = 0.5.1 =
 Fix a bug with the caching.
 The cache timestamp will now update appropriately even if the fresh data is the same as the old.